ManticoreGamesInc/platform-documentation/src/api/blockchaintoken.md

 -- Alternate version, with attributes ordered based on original design local sortedAttributeNames = {
-    "weapon", "chest", "head", "waist", "foot", "hand", "neck", "ring" }
+    "weapon",
+    "chest",
+    "head",
+    "waist",
+    "foot",
+    "hand",
+    "neck",
+    "ring",
+}
 print("\n(v2) Free choices for today:\n")
-for _,token in ipairs(freeChoiceTokens) do
+for _, token in ipairs(freeChoiceTokens) do
     print("Loot Bag #" .. token.tokenId)

     for _, attributeName in pairs(sortedAttributeNames) do